scipy-conference/scipy_proceedings/papers/nathan_martindale/main.md

 ### Vuetify Component Library

-IPyVuetify is an IPyWidgets port of the Vuetify component library, a set of more than 70 premade material design UI widgets.
-Most of these components support a fairly extensive set of attributes and properties to change both appearance and functionality, and more importantly each generally has multiple types of events that can be observed.
+IPyVuetify is an IPyWidgets port of the Vuetify component library, a set of more than 70 premade material design [@materialdesign] UI widgets.
+Most of these components support a fairly extensive set of attributes and properties to change both appearance and functionality.
+More importantly, each IPyVuetify widget generally has multiple types of events that can be observed.
 A simple example would be a textbox form input component.
 In IPyWidgets, the `Text` widget can mostly only observe a value change when the user changes the text inside.
 The IPyVuetify `TextField` can additionally raise events for key presses, mouse clicks, the element gaining and losing focus, as well as any HTML event.
 This level of control can be useful, for example, when a text value change triggers a heavy processing task.
-The interaction is more effective when the computation is delayed until the field loses focus or the user has pressed enter, rather than restarting the computation on every letter the user adds or removes.
+The interaction is more responsive when the computation is delayed until the field loses focus or the user has pressed enter, rather than restarting the computation on every letter the user adds or removes.